 It required effort to pare down your things.
 It also takes time to adjust to a more minimalist decor and wardrobe.
 Seeing space in your pantry, closet or bookcase will be a “new normal” for many.
 So often, when we discover something that we like, we automatically stock up on more.
 Find a navy sweater that fits well?
 Great!
 Why not get it in red and beige, too?
-Yet think about the decision fatigue that can set in when we have too many choices in our wardrobe.
 No wonder we can overpack for a trip: we have too many clothing options!

 In other words, allow yourself a 30 day retail shopping ban.
 Appreciate the beauty of less: less dusting, less spending, and less chaos.
 Feel the value of more: more space, more clarity, and more freedom.
 Drink in the peace of simplicity!